 Breakups are never pleasant.
 The anguish, pain, tears, sleepless nights, moments of binge eating and drinking are all indicative that your heart is in a state of torment.
 However, if you put the reactions of man vs woman after a breakup under the scanner, you’d see some marked differences in the way both genders react to heartbreak.

 It’s not that one feels the emotional pain more than the other.
-There is, after all, no way to quantify the extent of pain a person experiences on having their heart crushed.
+There is, after all, no way to quantify the extent of pain a person experiences while having their heart crushed.
 The difference between man and woman after a breakup lies in the way this pain manifests.

-Have you ever tried decoding female behavior after a breakup and wondered why is she seems to have become so detached so soon?
+Have you ever tried decoding female behavior after a breakup and wondered why she seems to have become so detached so soon?
 Or lost your peace of mind over why he is being so distant?
 We’re here with the answers.

 Man Vs Woman After Breakup – 8 Vital Differences

 Breakups always leave some degree of devastation in their wake.
 That’s primarily because no one gets into a relationship expecting it to end someday.
 More often than not, the hope is that you will find your happily-ever-after with your partner.

 So, you go on to invest a great deal of your time, efforts and emotions in nurturing your bond with your partner.
 Then, it all gets taken away in a snap, leaving you with a gaping hole in your heart and life.
 Of course, that’s bound to sting A LOT.